 - Use soap and water to thoroughly clean the top, sides and front of the oven door.
 Rinse well.
 You may also use a glass cleaner to clean the glass on the outside of the door. - Spillage of marinades, fruit juices, tomato sauces and basting materials containing acids may cause discoloration and should be wiped up immediately.
-When the surface is cool, clean and rinse. - Do not use oven cleaners, cleansing powders or harsh abrasives such as steel wool pads on the outside of the door.
+When the surface is cool, clean and rinse. - Do not use oven cleaners, cleansing powders or harsh abrasives on the outside of the door.